dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/new-field.md

 [!code-csharp[Main](./start-mvc/sample2/src/MvcMovie/Models/SeedDataRating.cs?highlight=6&range=25-32)]

 >[!WARNING]
 > You must stop IIS Express before you run the `dotnet ef` commands.
+In Visual Studio 2017 RC this step isn't necessary, but you should close the browser window and stop debugging.
 See [To Stop IIS Express:](adding-model.md#stop-iis-express-reference-label)

 Build the solution then open a command prompt.
 Enter the following commands: